telepresenceio/telepresence/examples/guestbook/developing-services-with-k8s.md

 % telepresence --deployment telepresence-deployment --expose 8080 --run-shell
 ```

-In this special shell, change to the `examples/guestbook` directory, and start the frontend application.
+In this special shell, change to the `examples/guestbook` directory, and start the frontend application as follows.
 We'll need to know the directory where Predis is installed.
 You can figure this out by typing:

 ```
 % pear config-get php_dir